tomtom-international/.github/profile/README.md

 We are mapmakers, providing geolocation technology for drivers, carmakers, enterprises and developers.
 125+ million drivers have been supplied with our tech, powered by open source, made by TomTom'ers around the globe.

+Visit our [showcase site](https://tomtom-international.github.io/) for a selection of hand-picked open source projects by TomTom.

 ## Participating in the community

 We aim to create a welcoming and inclusive community.
 Please note that TomTom's open source projects are governed by our [code of conduct](https://github.com/tomtom-international/.github/blob/main/code-of-conduct.md).